hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/deploy-aws/README.md

 ## 4. Start Hyperledger Fabric network
 #### 4.1.
 Crypto-material
-The following step to accomplish to start the multi-cloud Hyperledger Fabric network or even your organizations' infrastructure is to generate the crypto-material.
+The following step to accomplish to start your organizations' infrastructure of the multi-cloud Hyperledger Fabric network is to generate the crypto-material.
 We use fabric certificate authority (ca) for this.
 Each organization has its own fabric-ca.

 1. Configure `./deploy-aws/fabric-config/fabric-ca-server-config.yaml`
 change the values of:
 - fabric-ca-subdomain
 - ca-admin
 - ca-admin-password (Use a strong password and keep it safe)
-- your organization
+- your-organization
+- names (C, ST, L, O, OU) --> This is optional but recommended
 2. Create configmap
 Change value of namespace.
 ```shell
 kubectl create cm fabric-ca-server-config --from-file=./deploy-aws/fabric-config/fabric-ca-server-config.yaml -n fabric-ca
 ```
 3. Adjust the deployment configuration of `./deploy-aws/fabric-ca-deployment.yaml`.

 Take a closer look at the PVC section.